Resonances of compressible stars in precessing orbits around a spinning black hole: Perturbative expansion

 If we introduce a state vector $E_\alpha$ which encodes all the variables of the system $(e_{ij}, f_{ij}, \delta P)$, the preceding equation can be schematically written as

 where $\mathbf{C}_\alpha$ encodes the tidal perturbation.
 From this equation, we can see that the eigenvalues of the matrix $M_{\alpha\beta}$ correspond to the normal modes of the star.

 At the resonance, we have $i\hat\omega_\theta E_\alpha+M_{\alpha\beta}E_\beta=0$.
 We then need to assume another ansatz for the time dependence of the perturbation as where $\mu, \rho_\alpha$, and $\nu_\alpha$ are constants, and $\mu$ denotes the growth rate of the resonant motion.
-While at some point this perturbation will be large enough that our linear analysis is not valid anymore, this ansatz allows us to compute the growth rate as the star is at or near the resonance.
+While at some point the first term will be large enough that our linear analysis is not valid anymore, this ansatz allows us to compute the growth rate as the star is at or near the resonance.

 The equations satisfied by these constants can be decomposed into two systems of equations, one depending on time as $\tau e^{i\omega_\theta\tau}$, and the other as $e^{i\omega_\theta\tau}$.
 The one depending as $\tau e^{i\omega_\theta\tau}$ reflects the resonance condition, i.e., one the normal modes of the star $\omega_n$ coincide with $\omega_\theta$, and involves only $\rho_\alpha$